GOD-FATHEl2/volvo-dmc/README.md

 ## Copyright

-**© 2025 VOLVO Cars.
-All rights reserved.**
+© 2025 VOLVO Cars.
+All rights reserved.
+Made by: Nawoar Ekkou

-This application is developed for VOLVO manufacturing processes and is proprietary to VOLVO Cars.

-**Developer**: Nawoar Ekkou
-**Company**: VOLVO Cars
-**Purpose**: Data Matrix Code generation for manufacturing processes

 ## Support

-For support, please create an issue in the GitHub repository or contact the development team.
+For support, please create an issue in the GitHub repository.